-With Office 365 Business Premium, if you reached the 100GB inbox capacity, you'd have to purchase email archiving for $3.00 per user/month.
+With Microsoft 365 Business Standard (formerly known as Office 365 Business Premium), if you reached the 100GB inbox capacity, you'd have to purchase email archiving for $3.00 per user/month.
 However, with E3, you get unlimited archiving, which by default gives you 1TB of archiving space per user, but will auto-expand if necessary.
-This archiving features is usually used for compliance requirements, such as in the legal or finance industries.
+This archiving feature is usually used for compliance requirements, such as in the legal or finance industries.
 For more in-depth information, read Microsoft's document on Email Archiving.

 Office 365 Cloud App Security

-Your employees use a ton of different apps, many of which IT may not know about - this is called Shadow IT.
-Because they don't have visibility into what cloud apps everyone is using, they can't begin to protect their users from potentially harmful apps.
-This feature gives your team that visibility and control.
+Your employees use a ton of different apps, many of which IT may not know about.
+This is called Shadow IT.
+Because they don't have visibility into what cloud apps everyone is using, they can't begin to protect their users or your company from potentially harmful apps.
+Cloud App Security gives your team the necessary visibility and control.

 Microsoft's technical document on Cloud App Security describes the following benefits:

 Discover and control the use of Shadow IT: Identify the cloud apps, IaaS, and PaaS services used by your organization.
 Investigate usage patterns, assess the risk levels and business readiness of more than 16,000 SaaS apps against more than 80 risks.
 Start managing them to ensure security and compliance.